zjunlp/DeepKE/README.md

 # What's New

 ## Dec,2021
-* We added `dockerfile` to create enviroment automaticly.
+* We added `dockerfile` to create the enviroment automatically.
 ## Nov,2021
-* The demo of deepke was released,which supports real-time extration without trainging and deploying.
+* The demo of Deepke was released, which supports real-time extration without deploying and training.
-* The documentation of deepke was released,which contains the details of deepke,such as source codes and datasets.
+* The documentation of Deepke was released, which contains the details of Deepke, such as source codes and datasets.
 ## Oct,2021
+* `pip install deepke`
-* The code of deepke-v2.0 was released.
+* The codes of deepke-v2.0 were released.
 ## Before
 * `pip install deepke`
-* The code of deepke-v1.0 was released.
+* The codes of deepke-v1.0 were released.

 # Prediction